 Note– we suggest that you use proper gloves for safety before using this tool for digging.

-The other edge is designed for chopping action.
+The other edge is designed for chopping action to clear thick brush.
 The heavy design allows you to strike with sufficient force.
 We used it for cutting a few medium-sized branches and it emerged as a solid performer.

 In an original Spetsnaz machete, the handle was hollow for storage.
-In this one, the hardwood is kept solid that provides the right amount of balance.
+In this one, the hardwood handle is kept solid and that provides the right amount of balance.

 One more thing…

 The thumb rest also has a nail puller slot.
 A small but practical addition.

 Lastly, the nylon sheath feels durable and comes with two belt loops.
 So carrying this bad boy around isn’t a problem.

 What Needs Improvement

 Firstly, even with a slightly short blade length, this is a heavy tool.
 So if you want to pack light, look for other options.